SAN DIEGO TAX COLLECTIONS ATTORNEYS

 METHODS OF IRS TAX COLLECTION

-There are several methods that the IRS may use to collect back taxes owed by a taxpayer or a company that has been singled out for unpaid taxes.
+There are several methods that the IRS may use in tax collections for back taxes owed by a taxpayer or a company that has been singled out for unpaid taxes.
 These potentially devastating techniques include:

 - Filing a public tax lien against you

 - Pursuing constructive dividends

 - Seizing a company’s accounts receivable from debtor clients

 - Making attempts to close a company’s doors

 Whatever problem you face with the IRS, we are prepared to fight for you.
 We can put our negotiation skills to work in an attempt to lower the taxes and penalties you face.
 From securing an offer in compromise to setting up an installment agreement, we will find a solution that is right for your situation.
 Bankruptcy may also be a viable option to consider.
 Other options that an individual can pursue include filing for innocent spouse relief or proving that you are eligible for “currently not collectible” status.